go-swagger/go-swagger/docs/content/generate/spec.md

 swagger generate spec -o ./swagger.json
 ```

-You give it a main file and it will parse all the files that are required by that main
+You give it a main file and it will parse all the files that are reachable by that main
 package to produce a swagger specification.

 To use you can add a go:generate comment to your main file for example: